innercoder78/shadow-slave-monitor/README.md

 If you use iOS:
 https://apps.apple.com/us/app/ntfy/id1625396347

-Open your ntfy app and subscribe to the following topic: ss-alerts-ghcode. (no period)
+THE APP IS COMPLETELY FREE!
+NO SIGN UP INVOLVED!

+If you know the topic, you can subscribe to it to receive notifications.

 ## REPOSITORY WITH AN EXPIRATION DATE

 Once *Shadow Slave* finally comes to an end (and I’ve heard that this novel will conclude by the end of 2026 or early 2027), this repo will be abandoned, since there won’t be any reason to maintain it anymore, as no more chapters will be released.
-Moreover, the ability to check the chapters will expire Sunday, May 09, 2027 (I will extend it if *Shadow Slave* isn't over by then, obviously).
+Moreover, the ability to check the chapters will expire Sunday, May 09, 2027 because that's the date when the token will expire (I will extend it if *Shadow Slave* isn't over by then, obviously).

 ## IF YOU DECIDE TO FORK